headlines-toolkit/ht-headlines-repository/README.md

 ## Features

 - **Fetch Headlines:** Retrieve a paginated list of news headlines.
-Supports optional filtering by category, source, and event country.
+Supports optional filtering using lists of `Category`, `Source`, and `Country` objects.
+Filtering logic is OR within each list and AND across different filter types (e.g., (category A OR B) AND (source X OR Y)).
 - **Get Headline by ID:** Fetch a specific headline by its unique identifier.
 - **Create Headline:** Add a new headline to the data source.
 - **Update Headline:** Modify an existing headline in the data source.